enkidevs/curriculum/sql/dql/write/sql-practice-update.md

 ---
 ## Exercise

-Update `move` table such that the 14th move will have accuracy equal to 37.
-In the answer field provide the result of the query that is present in this SQLFiddle link.
+Update `move` table such that the 14th move will have `accuracy` equal to 37.
+In the answer field, provide the result of the query that has been provided.